Dylanyt-ZH/DT_Profile/readme.md

 ## Dylan Profile Page

 My first completed frontend project!
 Here are all social links I usually use in my daliy life.
 The page used bootstarp frame to achieve reasonable layout.
-Cute buttom animation when you place mouse on it.
+Cute button animation when you place mouse on it.

 #### Tech Stack